HDRsoft logo

 I checked the automatic re-import but the processed file is not re-imported

-How do I install the lightroom plug-in and how do I open it?
+How do I install the Lightroom plugin and how do I open it?

 I followed your instructions to install the plugin, but it still does not show up in Lightroom.

-1. Choose File > Plug-in Manager.
+2. In Lightroom, choose File > Plug-in Manager.

-4. Click on the Add Plug-in button.
+5. Click on the Add Plug-in button.

 My files are in ProPhoto RGB color space but the results are assigned Adobe RGB.
 How can I change this?